ColtonRandall/ColtonRandall/README.md

-- 👋 Hi, I’m @ColtonRandall, a Graduate Engineer at Xero.
+- 👋 Hi, I’m Colton Randall, a Graduate Engineer at Xero.

-- :mortar_board: Education
+- :mortar_board: Studies
     - 2021: Postgrad studies in IT, specialising in Software Engineering and Health Informatics
+    - 2019-2020: Self taught programming
     - 2018: BSc in Biochemistry

 - 👀 I’m interested in ...